 It’s no secret that having a great company culture boosts productivity and has a major ROI from a financial standpoint.
 As workplace happiness pioneer Tony Hsieh put it;

 Now more than ever, companies are going all out to to provide a wonderful experience for their workers.
 Ensuring that they’re happy, engaged, and having fun at work.
 Work-life integration is becoming common for companies of all sizes.

 Companies are even investing in work tools that are “funner” to use.
 Being that over 80% of the United States’ workforce has admitted to feeling stressed over work, gamified apps for offices are taking over as the next big need for enterprises, as they’ll allow employees to get work done in an efficient manner while allowing them to enjoy themselves.
-It’s projected that by the year 2014, 70% of Global 2000 companies will have at least one gamified platform.
+Check out these examples of using gamification in business.
+Get inspired and try test it out at your workplace.

 So it’s important to have fun at work, but to really understand this you have to truly dig a little deeper and find what goes into building a great company culture.

 Your Work Honeymoon Should Never End